RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Methodology

 \subsection{Cascaded diffusion models}

-The proposed methodology involves employing a sequential process consisting of a foundational 128×128 model, alongside text-conditional super-resolution diffusion models, to enhance the resolution of a generated image from 128 x 128 to 256 x 256.
+The proposed methodology involves employing a sequential process consisting of a foundational 128×128 model, alongside text-conditional super-resolution diffusion models, to enhance the resolution of a generated image from 128 x 128 to 256 x 256 (see Figure \ref{figure:model_arch}).
 The utilization of cascaded diffusion models, together with noise conditioning augmentation, has proven to be highly successful in the gradual generation of images with a high level of fidelity \cite{ho2022cascaded}.
-In addition, incorporating noise level conditioning into the super-resolution models enhances the quality of the generated samples and increases the resilience of these models in handling artifacts produced by lower-resolution models \cite{ho2022cascaded}.
-Noise conditioning augmentation is employed for both of the super-resolution models.
-This aspect is deemed crucial in the production of photographs with a high level of accuracy and detail.
-The low-resolution image is subjected to corruption by augmentation, based on a given conditioning level.
+The authors of \cite{ho2022cascaded} utilize three models: one for image generation and two for super-resolution, while our approach employs a two-stage process—one for generation and another for super-resolution—achieving the same final resolution of 255x255.
+The T5 model was employed to facilitate text-based conditional generation.
+Additionally, whereas \cite{ho2022cascaded} requires 4000 iterations of a diffusion process to generate an image, our method needs fewer than 1000 iterations.
+Our experiments have demonstrated that using a generation model capable of directly producing a 128x128 image, which is then super-resolved to 256x256, eliminates the need for an intermediate super-resolution model.
+Consequently, comparable was achieved results with fewer models, fewer steps, and reduced computational requirements.
+Furthermore, the integration of noise level conditioning into the super-resolution models not only improves the quality of the generated samples but also enhances the robustness of these models in dealing with artifacts generated by lower-resolution models \cite{ho2022cascaded}.
+The utilization of noise conditioning augmentation is implemented in both of the super-resolution models.
+The integration of noise level conditioning into the super-resolution models is crucial for creating images with high precision and complexity, as it effectively manages corruption introduced by augmentation based on specific conditioning levels.
 Subsequently, the diffusion model is conditioned on the augmented image.
 During the training phase, the amount of augmentation is selected in a random manner.
-However, during the inference phase, we systematically explore various values of augmentation in order to identify the optimal sample quality.
-In this study, Gaussian noise is employed as a means of augmentation, and we implement variance-preserving Gaussian noise augmentation that mimics the forward process utilized in diffusion models.
+However, during the inference phase, various values of augmentation were systematically explored in order to identify the optimal sample quality.
+Gaussian noise is used as an augmentation method that utilizes variance-preserving Gaussian noise augmentation that replicates the forward process employed in diffusion models.